Black hole thermodynamics at null infinity. Part 1: Dual Generalized Second Law: Introduction

+In particular, compared with \cite{ARB24}, the present work develops the dual generalized second law from a fully algebraic perspective.
+We construct explicitly the relevant algebras of observables, identify the corresponding vacuum states, derive their modular Hamiltonians, and establish the relation between the resulting modular energies and the geometric quantities entering the semiclassical Einstein equations.
+In addition, we introduce physically motivated regularizations of the Hartle-Hawking vacuum that account for graybody effects while preserving the algebraic structure of the proof.

-Compared to the work \cite{ARB24}, which we extend here, on top of considering more physically relevant vacuum states, we try to give a more algebraic proof of the dual GSL.
-The various algebras of observables, vacuum states and associated modular Hamiltonian are precisely constructed, and the link with geometric quantities is made clear.
-To achieve this goal while keeping the paper self-contained, we have complemented the main content with six Appendices gathering some notions scattered in the literature.
-Appendix \ref{app: unruh} displays a proof of the Unruh effect for any non-expanding null hypersurface.
-It can therefore be applied on the horizon or at future null infinity.
-Appendix \ref{app: QFT curved} presents the basics of quantum field theory in curved spacetimes, with emphasis on the construction of the vacuum state and the one-particle Hilbert space from a choice of positive-frequency modes solutions of the equations of motion.
-In Appendix \ref{app: AQFT}, basics on algebraic quantum field theory are discussed, in particular the notion of algebra of observables of a given region of spacetime.
-The most important result is the Gelfand-Naimark-Segal construction theorem which allows to associate a Hilbert space to such an algebra.
-Appendix \ref{app: modular theory} introduces the concepts of von Neumann algebras and modular theory in view of defining the relative entropy from the modular Hamiltonian; while Appendix \ref{app: modular boost energy} establishes the relation between the modular Hamiltonian and the integral of the (normal-ordered) stress-energy tensor.
-Finally Appendix \ref{App: MinkowskivacGSL} complements Section \ref{sec: GSL proof} by showing the proof of the dual GSL in the Minkowski vacuum.
+To keep the paper reasonably self-contained, we complement the main text with six appendices reviewing material scattered throughout the literature.
+Appendix \ref{app: unruh} proves the Unruh effect for arbitrary non-expanding null hypersurfaces, making it applicable both to horizons and future null infinity.
+Appendix \ref{app: QFT curved} reviews the construction of vacuum states and one-particle Hilbert spaces from positive-frequency solutions.
+Appendix \ref{app: AQFT} introduces the basics of algebraic quantum field theory.
+Appendix \ref{app: modular theory} reviews von Neumann algebras and modular theory, while Appendix \ref{app: modular boost energy} relates the modular Hamiltonian to the integral of the normal-ordered stress-energy tensor.
+Finally, Appendix \ref{App: MinkowskivacGSL} complements the analysis of the paper by proving the dual GSL in the Minkowski vacuum, thereby connecting our framework with the results of \cite{Kapec:2016aqd, Bousso:2016vlt, Bousso:2016wwu}.